 Mr. Chopra declares that the real Jesus of history was only human, not divine, and not the only Son of God.
-Rather, Jesus was a mere human just like everyone else, imperfect, and with the need to learn, meditate, grow, and achieve divine enlightenment.
+Also, he claims that Jesus was a mere human just like everyone else, imperfect, and with the need to learn, meditate, grow, and achieve divine enlightenment.
 According to Chopra, this Jesus was successful in reaching that enlightenment, “God-consciousness,” and now he exists as a perfect model to the world alongside other greatly enlightened souls.

 A Fabricated Jesus

 A personal, loving relationship with Jesus is what Christianity is about.
 However, just as we cannot rigorously follow a set of precepts and have no relationship with Jesus, we likewise cannot dismiss the commandments and doctrines that make up our faith with the pretense that we are more “enlightened.”
-Jesus himself taught this saying, “If you love me, you will keep my commandments (Jn.
-14:15).
-And again, “Why do you call me Lord, Lord, but don’t do what I command you” (Lk.
-6:46)?
-We cannot dismiss the teachings handed to us by Jesus and preserved by the Church.
+Jesus himself taught this saying, “If you love me, you will keep my commandments.”
+(Jn.
+14:15) And again, “Why do you call me Lord, but don’t do what I command you?”
+(Lk.
+6:46) We cannot dismiss the teachings handed to us by Jesus and preserved by the Church.
 We need a faith that is alive, and a heart that is obediently faithful!